CloudCanal

 Data Migration Process

-Here, I will prepare the data through the Kafka SDK method.
-Below is the reference code:
+Here you can prepare data using the Kafka SDK method.
+Below is a reference code:

 import org.apache.kafka.clients.admin.AdminClient;